-Burman is in his fifth year at the helm of the Navy intercollegiate sailing team.
+Burman is in his sixth year at the helm of the Navy intercollegiate sailing team in 2013-14.

 The 2012 season was a successful one for the Navy Intercollegiate Sailing team, led by Burman.
 The coed squad finished 16th at the ICSA National Championship while the women's team placed seventh at the ICSA Women's National Championship.

 The coed squad has finished in the top 10 of the ICSA Coed National Championship three times during Burman's four years as a head coach.